-Today is November 18 and the Navigate the Chaos question to consider is “what level of effort do you give every project?”
+Today is November 18 and the Navigate the Chaos question to consider is “how often do you reflect upon the level of effort you give every project?”
 People like Canadian-born American architect Frank Owen Gehry know the value of putting his heart and soul into a project, no matter how small.

 Gehry noted “In my fourth year at the University of Southern California, the teacher from my professional practice class came up to me in the courtyard one day and said, ‘Frank, I've been watching you, and I think you're a talented guy who's going to go somewhere.
 I just want to give you one word of advice: No matter how small a project you work on, and no matter what it is, put your heart and soul and sense of responsibility into it, and don't dismiss anything.’
 He said it very clearly and lovingly, and I never forgot it and I've lived by it.”